rmkoesterer/uga/README.rst

 ************

 This software uses a variety of Python modules, R packages, and some stand-alone software.
-Thus, the easiest method for installation is to use one of two platforms of the software `conda`_; `Anaconda`_ or `Miniconda`_.
+Thus, the easiest method for installation is to use one of two platforms of the software `conda`_; either `Anaconda`_ or `Miniconda`_.
 The required modules are installed easily using the environment.yml file included with this distribution, as described in the
 Pre-installation section below.

 .. _`conda`: https://conda.io/docs/download.html